Understanding the Ins and Outs of Property Division Mediation

 One of the reasons why mediation is being more widely used is to ease what oftentimes is heavy court dockets across the state.
 In addition, mediation can be favored by divorcing parties because it allows them to have a greater sense of control over their cases.Your Legal Rights in a New Jersey Divorce

 If you are considering a divorce, or if your spouse has initiated the marriage dissolution process, you need to be as proactive as possible to protect your vital legal rights and interests.
-The first step in protecting your rights is to schedule an initial consultation with an experienced, dedicated, and tenacious New Jersey divorce attorney, like a member of the legal team at the Law Offices of Peter Van Aulen.
+The first step in protecting your rights is to schedule a free initial consultation with an experienced, dedicated, and tenacious New Jersey divorce attorney, like a member of the legal team at the Law Offices of Peter Van Aulen.